Particular/docs.particular.net/samples/open-telemetry/customizing/sample.md

 Press `O` to send a `CreateOrder` message with a randomized `OrderId`.
 When the message is handled, two more messages are created (`BillOrder` and `ShipOrder`).

 As the messages are sent and processed, trace data is exported to the console.
-Some of the trace data originates from NServiceBus and some from custom activities in the sample.
+Some of the trace data originates from NServiceBus and some from custom code in the sample.

 ## Code walk through

 ### Global configuration

+NServiceBus OpenTelemetry instrumentation is not enabled by default.
+It must be enabled on the endpoint configuration.

+snippet: enable-opentelemetry

 OpenTelemetry is configured to export all traces to the command line.
 It includes the `NServiceBus.Core` source which is built into NServiceBus and a custom activity source defined in the sample (see below).